funkepunkemonke/Research-trends-in-Propithecus-coquereli/README.md

 # Research-trends-in-Propithecus-coquereli
-Research trends in  Coquerel’s sifaka (Propithecus coquereli)
+This is the code and bibtex files for the paper Research trends in  Coquerel’s sifaka (Propithecus coquereli)